France cuts back visas for Maghreb nationals over immigration policy | Law-Order

 France cuts back visas for Maghreb nationals over immigration policy

-Far-right leader Marine Le Pen said on Monday she would call a referendum proposing drastic limits on immigration if she is elected president next year.
-Le Pen said on France 2 television the referendum would propose strict criteria for entering French territory and for acquiring French nationality, as well as giving French citizens priority access to social housing, jobs, and social security benefits.
+French Far-right leader Marine Le Pen said on Monday she would call a referendum proposing drastic limits on immigration if she was elected president next year.
+Le Pen said on France 2 television the referendum would propose strict criteria for entering French territory and for acquiring French nationality, as well as giving French citizens priority access to social housing, jobs and social security benefits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)